Skip to main content

 It’s OK not to be OK

 Talking openly about mental health helps end the stigma that often comes with it.
-So, wherever you are in your mental health journey, we're here to remind you — it’s OK to seek help.
+So, wherever you are in your mental health journey, we're here to remind you — it’s OK to get help.
+In fact, the World Health Organization says that more than 1 billion people* are living with mental health disorders.

 You've got options for care